UHLC Pre-Law Pipeline Program

 The program is proud to have hosted students from the following institutions: Agnes Scott College ★ Barnard College at Columbia University ★ Clark Atlanta University ★ College of the Sequoias ★ Dillard University ★ Fisk University ★ Hampshire College ★ Houston Baptist University ★ Iowa State University ★ Jackson State University ★ John Jay College of Criminal Justice/CUNY ★ Lamar University ★ Lycoming College ★ New York University ★ Prairie View A&M University ★ Spelman College ★ SUNY University at Buffalo ★ Texas A&M International University ★ Texas A&M University ★ Texas Southern University ★ Texas State University ★ University of Miami ★ University of North Texas ★ University of Houston ★ University of Houston-Downtown ★ University of Oklahoma ★ University of West Alabama ★ University of Texas At Rio Grande Valley

-The Scholar I track's goals include introducing to the law school experience and to the LSAT, and exposing them to legal internship opportunities.
+The PLUS program's goals include introducing students to the law school experience, developing their personal and professional skills, and exposing them to legal internship and networking opportunities.

-To be considered for the Scholar I track, students should be first generation college students, low income, or members of groups underrepresented in the legal profession.
-Students must hold a cumulative grade point average of 3.0 or better and must have completed 45-75 college credits by June of the year that the student is applying for admission to the program.
+To be considered for the DiscoverLaw.org PLUS Program, students should be first-generation college students, low income, or members of groups underrepresented in the legal profession.
+Students must hold a cumulative grade point average of 3.0 or better and must be in their first two years of college.
 Students attending community college must show proof of college continuance by providing a copy of the acceptance letter from the 4-year institution they will be attending in the Fall.
+Preference will be given to students who have joined DiscoverLaw.org.
+Please refer to the application page for more information.

-Accepted students are inducted into a rigorous eight-week program where they will be able to receive the necessary skills to prepare them for their journey toward law school.
-These students will participate in two weeks of introductory law school classes taught by law school faculty, two weeks of logic-games intensive LSAT preparatory course, and four weeks of legal internships.
-The internship placement matching process is a complex one where we take into consideration student preference, student location, and internship placement criteria.
-While we strive to match our students with their top internship choices, we cannot guarantee that students will receive their top choice.
+Accepted students will be immersed in a rigorous eight-week program where they will be able to receive the necessary skills to prepare them for their journey toward law school.
+These students will participate in five weeks of instruction including introductory law school classes, legal writing, and trial advocacy, taught by law school faculty, and three weeks of legal internships.

 |Introductory Law School classes offered have included:||Internship Placements have included:|